 An Often-Overlooked Headache Cause

-When a head or neck injury occurs – whether playing sports, from a car accident, or even from a trip and fall – the neck often absorbs much of the force of the blow.
+Playing sports, a car accident or even a trip and fall can result in neck or head injury.
+When a head or neck injury occurs, the neck often absorbs much of the force of the blow.
 This can result in a misalignment of the C1 and C2 vertebrae.
 These bones protect the area where the brainstem and spinal cord meet, and they also play a vital role in facilitating blood flow to the brain.

 For these reasons, when an upper cervical misalignment occurs, headaches may follow, as well as numerous other symptoms such as vertigo and cognitive problems.
 As a result, it is important to contact an upper cervical chiropractor following head or neck injuries to evaluate the upper neck for subluxations that could lead to long-term symptoms.